 - Creating a strategy to get out of debt.

-Make a list of all the such issues that lead to disagreements, including the ones you refrain from talking about thinking it will only cause more conflicts and tension with your spouse.
+Make a list of all the such issues that lead to disagreements, including the ones you refrain from talking about, to avoid conflict may help you find solutions to prevent divorce.

 2. Start over from scratch

 Sometimes, this is the best way to move forward.
 Forget about the fights, the negativity, the constant problems.
 Start from all over again.
 Remember why you both fell in love and build your marriage all over again from there.
 Do you remember the last time you talked for hours with your spouse, the long drives or anything special you did together?
 Get silly about one another and infuse your relationship with love, once again.

 Do you always fight over the silliest things?
 Do either of you lose your temper at the drop of a hat?
 Do you nag each other even when you can make your point in a loving manner?
 Break these negative patterns and embrace healthier habits in your marriage.
 Be respectful towards each other, kiss in the mornings and greet your spouse in the evenings.
 Remember, it is these small habits that can actually make or break a marriage.
 Be mindful about these always.